Discover in video what happened during the first literary festival Vis-à-Vis on May 15, in Venice.

 This is Veronique Ovalde’s fourth novel; I highly recommend it.
 You will be captivated from the beginning to the end.

+of the landscape and his intimate portrait of a community under siege, award-winning journalist Jean Rolin captures a little known aspect of the Israeli-Palestinian conflict in vivid detail.
 Jean Rolin's journalism has won many awards in France, including the Albert Londres Prize and the Prix MA(c)dicis.
 "Christians" is his first book to be translated into English.

 James Frey now lives in New York with his wife, daughter and dog.
 He is still writing.